VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/readme.md

 Changes
 -----------------
+1/10/2022
+- Added Mods by TheWarolf
+  - ERCF Hotend mount which incorporates a filament sensor
+  - Modified MGN12 carriage which fits the sailfin extruder
+  - Umbilical mount which mates with the popular cable gland people have been using for umbilicals.

 12-20-2021
 - Added CAD files for Mantis with Crazy Volcano and Rapido (note that rapido is still in development)